TJ4519/Concept-Drift-Detection-and-Re-Training-of-LSTMs-/README.md

 ### Dynamic Normalization

 - **Concept:**
-  Update normalization parameters (mean, variance) on a rolling or batch-by-batch basis, rather than using static, precomputed values.
+  Update normalization parameters (mean, variance) on a rolling or batch-by-batch basis rather than using static, precomputed values.
 - **Benefit:**
-  Allows the model to adapt to shifts in the input distribution (e.g., due to soot buildup) and provides an extra drift signal.
+  Adapts the model to shifts in the input distribution (e.g., due to soot buildup) and serves as an additional signal for drift.

 ### Composite Drift Detection

 - **Concept:**
   Fuse multiple signals—from reconstruction error metrics (mean, variance, Wasserstein distance) and mechanistic features (effective activation energy, effective gas constant)—into a single, robust drift metric.
 - **Benefit:**
-  Offers a sensitive and reliable trigger for retraining by capturing not only average errors but also changes in the distribution shape and physical operating conditions.
+  Provides a sensitive and reliable trigger for retraining by capturing average errors as well as changes in distribution shape and physical operating conditions.

 ### Mechanistic Feature Engineering